Decoding the 642 Area Code: A thorough look

 The Geographic Coverage of 642:

 Currently, the 642 area code is an overlay area code, meaning it serves the same geographic region as one or more existing area codes.
 This is a common strategy employed to address the depletion of available phone numbers within a particular area.
-Unlike a geographic split, where a new area code divides an existing region, an overlay adds a new area code without altering existing number assignments.
+But unlike a geographic split, where a new area code divides an existing region, an overlay adds a new area code without altering existing number assignments.
 This approach avoids the inconvenience of changing existing numbers.
-Therefore, pinpointing the exact cities and counties served by 642 requires knowing which area codes it overlays.
+Which means, pinpointing the exact cities and counties served by 642 requires knowing which area codes it overlays.
 This information is usually available from the relevant telecommunications regulatory bodies and phone service providers.
 One should always consult official sources for the most up-to-date information.

 The History and Implementation of 642:

 The NANPA typically conducts extensive analysis to determine the optimal time and method for introducing a new area code.
-This process involves studying historical growth trends, demographic data, and future projections.
+Plus, this process involves studying historical growth trends, demographic data, and future projections.
 Public announcements precede the implementation of a new area code to inform residents and businesses well in advance, allowing sufficient time for adjustments to phone systems and communication strategies.

 Impact on Businesses and Residents: